Best Practices for Smart-1 Cloud

 -

-Select the license to apply and click Finish.
+Select the license and click Finish.

 Your license is shown on the Contracts page.